 from example.com

-To save the downloaded file with a different name, use the -o
+If you want to save the file under a different name, just use the -o

 (or --output